gumaerc-testorg/15.062-spring-2003/content/pages/assignments.md

 A common application of Discriminant Analysis is the classification of bonds into various bond rating classes.
 These ratings are intended to reflect the risk of the bond and influence the cost of borrowing for companies that issue bonds.
 Various financial ratios culled from annual reports are often used to help determine a company's bond rating.

-The Excel spreadsheet **BondRatingProb1.xls** ([XLS]({{< baseurl >}}/resources/romybondratingprob1))contains two sheets named Training data and Validation data.
+The Excel spreadsheet **BondRatingProb1.xls** ({{% resource_link ddc2cb29-1a2d-716d-fd2b-5d0528ee155c "XLS" %}})contains two sheets named Training data and Validation data.
 These are data from a sample of 95 companies selected from COMPUSTAT financial data tapes.
 The company bonds have been classified by Moody's Bond Ratings (1980) into seven classes of risk ranging from AAA, the safest, to C, the most risky.
 The data include ten financial variables for each company.
 These are:

 LOPMAR: Logarithm of the operating margin,
 LFIXMAR: Logarithm of the pretax fixed charge coverage,